dmtrkzkv/fine_conference_app/README.md

 ## Why

 Conference organizers often ship a large app that requires an install, an account, and a network connection just to browse a program you could read on a single modern page.
-The Fine Conference App takes the same program data and turns it into one self-contained HTML file.
-Open it in any browser, and you have the whole conference!
+The Fine Conference App takes program data you have access to and turns it into one self-contained HTML file.
+Open it in any browser, and you have the whole conference.
 If you are organizing a conference, you can just host the page yourself and give your attendees a clean user experience at no cost to you.

 ## Features